g0f/wingetwingman/README.md

 ## Overview
 **WingetWingman** is a lightweight deployment solution that leverages **[PSAppDeployToolkit](https://github.com/PSAppDeployToolkit/PSAppDeployToolkit)**, **[PSAppDeployToolkit.WinGet](https://github.com/mjr4077au/PSAppDeployToolkit.WinGet/)** by [mjr4077au](https://github.com/mjr4077au), and scripts from **winget-install** by [Romanitho](https://github.com/Romanitho).
 It allows for quick and easy deployment of standard applications that require no customization, such as **7-Zip**.
 Additionally, it includes an optional **auto-update** feature that schedules weekly updates for the application.

+Current version is based on PSAppDeployToolkit 4.0.6 and PSAppDeployToolkit.WinGet 1.0.4

 ## Features
 - **Simple Deployment**: Easily install applications using `winget` via **PSADT**.
 - **Auto-Update Support**: Optionally enables a scheduled task that checks for updates every week.